holehouse-lab/supportingdata/2022/jankowski_2022/readme.md

 ## Reproducing analyses & figures:

-The sequence and bioinformatic analyses in this manuscript were carried out using Python.
+The sequence and bioinformatic analyses in this manuscript were carried out using Python (version 3.7).
 To reproduce these analyses and figures download this entire repository, and open the Jupyter Notebook `jankowski_et_al_computational_analyses_and_figures.ipynb`.
 Then run through the code sequentially, one cell at a time.
 Depending on how the repository was downloaded, you may need to update some of the filepaths in the notebook to point to the files contained in the `/data` directory.

 ### Software requirements:
 **OS Requirements**